 - not disinfecting contact lenses before putting them in

-- changing contact lenses without washing hands thoroughly
+- changing contact lenses without washing the hands thoroughly

 - sleep deprivation

-Sometimes a sty occurs as a complication of blepharitis, an inflammation of the eyelids.
-Blepharitis is often caused by a bacterial infection, but can sometimes be a complication of rosacea, an inflammatory skin condition that mainly affects the skin of the face.
+A bacterial infection causes blepharitis, but it can also sometimes be a complication of rosacea, an inflammatory skin condition that mainly affects the skin of the face.

-The compress should be held against the eye for 5 to 10 minutes, three or four times each day.
+A person should hold the compress against the eye for 10–15 minutes, three or four times each day.

-When an external stye is extremely painful, the doctor may remove the eyelash nearest to it, and drain the pus away by lancing it with a thin needle.
+When an external stye is extremely painful, the doctor may remove the eyelash nearest to it and drain the pus away by lancing it with a thin needle.
 This procedure should only be carried out by a professional.
-If things do not improve, the patient may be referred to a specialist, for example, an ophthalmologist.
+If things do not improve, a doctor may refer a person to a specialist, for example, an ophthalmologist.

-Meibomian cyst: This is a cyst of the small glands located in the eyelid.
-The glands discharge a lubricant, called sebum in the edge of the eyelid.
-A persistent stye on the inside of the eyelid can eventually develop into a Meibomian cyst, or chalazion, especially if the gland is obstructed.
+A meibomian cyst is a cyst of the small glands located in the eyelid.
+The glands discharge a lubricant called sebum in the edge of the eyelid.
+A persistent stye inside the eyelid can eventually develop into a meibomian cyst or chalazion, especially if it obstructs the gland.
 This type of cyst is easily and effectively treatable.

-Preseptal or periorbital cellulitis: This may develop if the infection spreads to the tissue around the eye.
-The layers of skin around the eye become inflamed and red, making the eyelids go red and swollen.
-This is treated with antibiotics.
+Cellulitis may develop if the infection spreads to the tissue around the eye.
+The layers of skin around the eye become inflamed, making the eyelids go red and swollen.
+Doctors treat this type of infection with antibiotics.

-Although the complications can occur, as mentioned previously, most cases of stye will clear with minimal intervention.
+While these complications can occur, most cases of a stye will clear with minimal intervention.

 Although uncomfortable and incredibly common, styes are not generally a cause for concern.
 Some complications are associated with styes, such as if the stye develops into a cyst or the infection spreads.
 However, doctors can treat both rare complications that may occur.